oilPilot/WebDiary/README.md

 ```
 git clone https://github.com/oilPilot/WebDiary.git
 cd WebDiary
+dotnet run --project WebDiary
+dotnet run --project WebDiary.Frontend
 ```
 2. Before running the backend, configure the following secrets (using `dotnet user-secrets` or environment variables):
 	- `Jwt:Key` – Secret key for Jwt signing.
 	- `ConnectionStrings:DiariesConnection` – Database connection string.
-3. Database migrations will run automatically
+3. Note: Database migrations will run automatically
-4. Run the backend at ../Webdiary:
-`dotnet run`
-5. And then run frontend with same command at ../Webdiary.Frontend Also you can run tests with this command: `dotnet test`

 ## 🛠️ Tech Stack
 * ASP.NET Core
 * Entity Framework Core
-* Blazor
 * Serilog
+* Blazor Server
-* Bootstrap
+* Bootstrap UI
+* Docker files
-* xUnit and Moq for unit test
+* xUnit and Moq for unit tests
 * Git for version control

 ## 📈 Planned Improvements
-* Improve Admin panel
-* Realize more statistics
 * Realize messaging between users
 * Fix glitches
 * You can look more in ROADMAP.md

+## Where can be used
+* Where this can be used:
+* User portals with time-tracking
+* Personal productivity apps
+* CRM task logs
+* Admin dashboards
+* Company internal diaries/logs

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.